Krishna Tent to offer free vegetarian food, play devotional songs, offer blankets

 Some other Hindu groups will also be at the Healing Fields “to offer a safe space”.

-Hindu statesman Rajan Zed, in a statement in Nevada (USA) today, applauded the Festival and Krishna Tent organizers for the provision of sacred space in the Festival, where one could reportedly revel in Lord Krishna’s chants.
+Hindu statesman Rajan Zed, in a statement in Nevada (USA), applauded the festival and Krishna tent organizers for the provision of sacred space in the festival, where one could revel in Lord Krishna’s chants.
+Availability of pure food and other services at the tent were also a wonderful gesture by Krishna devotees, he said.

-Rajan Zed, who is President of Universal Society of Hinduism, further said that as Lord Krishna told us in Bhagavad-Gita—I am the beginning, the middle and the end of all beings—so listening to Krishna’s kirtan could prove very fulfilling.
+Zed, who is President of Universal Society of Hinduism, said as Lord Krishna told in Bhagavad-Gita asserted —I am the beginning, the middle and the end of all beings—so listening to Krishna’s devotional songs could prove very fulfilling.

-Festival is held at a 1,100-acre site at Worthy Farm on the edge of Pilton village, about six miles east of Glastonbury in South West England.
-It’s a hilly dairy farm with rough tracks and uneven walkways which can be difficult to get about on.
-First Festival was held on September 19, 1970, on the day after American guitarist Jimi Hendrix died, over a two day period, attended by about 1,500 and the cost per person was £1, including free milk from the farm.
+Festival will be held at a 1,100-acre site at Worthy Farm on the edge of Pilton village, about six miles east of Glastonbury in South West England.
+It’s a hilly dairy farm with rough tracks.
+First Festival was held on September 19, 1970.
+Spread over a two day period, it was attended by about 1,500.

 “It’s like going to another country, a hip and thrilling Brigadoon… you enter a huge tented city, a mini-state under canvas.
 British law still applies, but the rules of society are a bit different, a little bit freer.
-Everyone is here to have a wild time in their own way”, the organisers says.
-Registration for 2013 tickets is now open, as there is no Glastonbury in 2012.
+Everyone is here to have a wild time in their own way”, Festival website says.

 Organized by local farmer Michael Eavis and his daughter Emily Eavis, Festival is mainly run by volunteers.
 The festival reportedly has 137,500 public tickets and a site capacity of 177,500.